7 Best Plant-Based Meat Alternatives for People With Food Allergies

 Sprouted sunflower seeds

 While peanuts and tree nuts, like almonds, walnuts, pistachios, and cashews, are common allergens, seeds are not, which makes them a good whole-food, plant-based protein option.
 Of the bunch, which includes sesame and chia seeds, sprouted sunflower seeds are among the most protein-rich and versatile per serving.
 A quarter cup portion of Go Raw provides 6 grams of protein, in addition to 70 percent of the daily target for immune-supporting vitamin E, and at least 10 percent of the daily goal for vitamin B6, folate, phosphorus, magnesium, zinc, selenium, copper, and manganese.

 Tip: Nibble on seeds in place of an animal-based snack like jerky.
-Or use seeds as a garnish, to add crunch and further boost the protein content of plant-based dishes like salads, tacos, stir-fries, and chili.
+Or use seeds as a garnish, to add crunch and further boost the protein content of plant-based foods and dishes like salads, tacos, stir-fries, and chili.

 Next, read about the meat substitutes this nutritionist loves.